Now enrolling for Speech & In Home ABA Services! Contact us at 206-717-4770

 Nicole Rodgers is a speech-language pathologist who completed a MA degree in Communication Disorders, with an emphasis in Speech-Language Pathology and Audiology, at California State University, Fresno.
 She is originally from Oakland, CA, and has experience working with multiple populations in various settings, including school districts, skilled-nursing facilities, and private practices.
 Nicole has practiced in both California and Washington and has extensive knowledge in the areas of early childhood language development, pragmatic and social language disorders, articulation, phonological processing, oral motor development, voice, and swallowing disorders.
 Nicole holds a Certificate of Clinical Competence through the American Speech Language Hearing Association (ASHA), where she is also a member.

-Abby has been working in ABA for the past 6 years.
+Abby has been working in ABA for the past 7 years.
 She has experience providing intervention to a wide variety of learners from toddlers to adults.
-She is pursing a Master's of Education in ABA to become a BCBA.
-Outside of work, Abby likes to hang out with her husband, go on walks, and read.
+She has completed her Master's of Education in ABA and is preparing to take her boards to become a BCBA.
+Outside of work, Abby likes to hangout with her husband, go on walks, and read.

 Brittany recently graduated with a BA in Psychology.
-She will be pursuing a Masters degree in August for Clinical and Mental Health Counseling.
-She has been working in the ABA field for about a year.
+She is pursuing a Masters degree in Clinical and Mental Health Counseling.
+She has been working in the ABA field for about 18mos.
 Prior to working in ABA she gained experience working with children on the autism spectrum with a 24 hour homecare company.
 Outside of work she enjoys spending time outdoors and traveling.

-Giselle is a certified behavior technician in the state of Washington and has worked in the field for two years.
-She has experience working with both nonverbal and verbal children ranging from ages 2- 20.
-Giselle is also earning a master’s degree in couples and family therapy.
-One day, she hopes to provide counseling services to families with children who have special needs.
+Giselle is a certified behavior technician in the state of Washington and has worked in the field for three years.
+She has experience working with both nonverbal and verbal children ranging from ages 2-20.
+Giselle is pursuing a Master’s degree in Couples and Family Therapy.
+Eventually, she hopes to provide counseling services to families with children who have special needs.
 Giselle can provide behavioral services in both English and Spanish.

 In addition to being a Board Certified Behavior Analyst, Dr. Jensen brings the added perspectives of a Licensed Psychologist and a background in behavior genetics to his analysis and treatment of challenging behavior.
 He is a Past President of Northwestern Association for Behavior Analysis.
 Dr. Jensen has extensive consulting experience, having worked with over 50 agencies in Washington and nationally, including over 20 school districts in the Seattle area.
 He has provided over 400 in-home consultations and has provided ABA and psychological services to seven group homes.